neovim/go-client/README.md

 Neovim/go-client is a [Neovim](https://neovim.io/) client and plugin host for [Go](https://golang.org/).

-This example plugin adds the Hello command to Nvim:
+This example plugin adds the Hello command to Nvim.

     package main